Profile in Courage Essay Contest Press Release

 By Emily Ullman

-Academy for the Advancement of Science and Technology
+Academy for the Advancement of Science and Technology in Hackensack, New Jersey

 In the words of John F. Kennedy, an act of political courage is one in which a man’s “loyalty to [his] nation triumph[s] over all personal and political considerations…” (Kennedy, 18) This courage is the ultimate test of a politician, a test in which individual convictions are set against outside pressures.
 George M. Michaels, a New York State Assemblyman, surmounted this test and performed such an act of political courage on April 9, 1970.